Epoxy Flooring Thickness: Everything You Need To Know

-In this article, we’ll explain how to decide on the thickness of your epoxy floors.
+I’ll explain how to decide on an epoxy floor thickness in this article.
 If you are looking for a simpler answer, call us at (951) 526-7979 or fill out our free quote form.
 We will analyze your needs and tell you clearly how thick your epoxy floors should be.
 We will also provide cost estimates for a job for free.

 Typical Epoxy Floor Thickness

-The epoxy’s thickness can be as low as 0.01 inches.
-These are called “thin film” and do not provide very good protection for the surface underneath.
+The epoxy’s thickness can be as low as 0.01 inches and as high as 0.25 inches.
+These are called “thin films” and do not provide very good protection for the surface underneath.
 But, they are great for decorative purposes.
 The most common thickness used for a full epoxy flooring system are:

 The decision to apply a base coat and top coat can also influence the overall thickness of epoxy flooring.